babybuddy/babybuddy/docs/API.md

 ### Response

-Returns JSON data in the response body describing the added/updated instance or error details if errors exist.
-Errors are keyed by either the field in error or the general string `non_field_errors` (usually when validation involves multiple fields).
+Returns JSON data in the response body describing the added/updated instance or error details keyed by either the field in error or the general string `non_field_errors` (e.g., when validation involves multiple fields).

 ## `DELETE` Method